darkyelox/nativescript-environments/README.md

 # Nativescript Environments
+### :construction: plugin under development, not suitable for use and not published yet in NPM repository

 Plugin for the Nativescript Framework that allows to use certain files againts the current configured environment in the project, supports raw JS, Angular and Vue projects